cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: RELATED WORK

 \subsection{Privacy Leakage in Online Video Services}

-Users mainly face three kinds of privacy threats in online video services.
-CPs give rise to the first kind of privacy threat.
-Driven by commercial purposes, content providers have a strong motivation to gather and mine users’ privacy information~\cite{Nguyen2016, Ni2020}, which includes but is not limited to geographical location~\cite{Amini2011}, behavior patterns~\cite{Zhang2019a}, personal information~\cite{Zhou2019a}, etc. The above information can help to improve the service quality of content providers in terms of content caching~\cite{Shi2021}, recommendation~\cite{Guerraoui2017,Niu2020}, video delivery~\cite{Gupta2022, Kirilin2020}, and so on.
+Users mainly face three types of privacy threats in online video services.
+Content providers (CPs) are the main contributors to the first type of privacy threat.
+Driven by commercial purposes, CPs have a strong incentive to gather and mine users’ private information~\cite{Ni2020, Nguyen2016}, which includes but is not limited to geographical location~\cite{Amini2011}, behaviour patterns~\cite{Zhang2019a,Han2024NOSSDAV}, personal information~\cite{Zhou2019a}.
+The above information can help to improve the CPs' service quality in terms of content caching~\cite{Shi2021} and recommendation~\cite{Niu2020, Guerraoui2017}.

-{The second kind of privacy threat comes from the third-party edge cache.} Due to the latency issue, content providers commonly leverage the third-party edge cache to provide services, such as video caching, streaming, and data collection~\cite{Zhang2022c, Xu2022, Sanguanpuak2021, Ren2022}, etc. The edge cache owned or deployed by third parties~\cite{Ni2020,Xu2020a} also have incentives to obtain private data of users for various purposes (e.g., QoS enhancement~\cite{Xu2020a,Ma2017}, economic benefits~\cite{Li2016c}).
-The curiosity and accessibility of EC are out of the control of content providers, which brings additional risk for user privacy leakage~\cite{Xu2020a, Cui2020}.
+The second type of privacy threat comes from the third-party edge cache (EC).
+Due to the latency issue, CPs commonly leverage the third-party edge cache to provide services, such as video caching~\cite{Han2024IOTJ}, streaming~\cite{Han2022JASC}, and data collection~\cite{Sanguanpuak2021, Xu2022}.
+The edge cache owned or deployed by third parties~\cite{Xu2020a, Ni2020} also have incentives to obtain private data of users for various purposes (e.g., QoS enhancement~\cite{Xu2020a, Ma2017}, economic benefits~\cite{Li2016c}).
+The curiosity and accessibility of the EC are not within the control of content providers, which brings additional risk for user privacy leakage~\cite{Xu2020a, Cui2020}.

-Lastly, privacy can be infringed by user devices during video transmission \cite{Yan2021}, distribution \cite{Cui2020} and cache including D2D cache \cite{Rui2022} and proactive client cache \cite{Nikolaou2016}.
-Both user devices and edge devices can be leveraged to cache video content to improve user QoE.
-It is widely assumed that UDs are trustworthy in existing works, though these devices may be out of control in reality \cite{Wang2019b, Qiao2022}.
-It has been investigated by previous works that attacks can be designed based on cached videos, such as cache side-channel attacks\cite{Acs2019, Sivaraman2021} and monitoring attacks \cite{Yan2021, Nikolaou2016}.
-These attacks can obtain private data without permission resulting in severe privacy leakage in online video services.
+Lastly, privacy can be infringed by user devices during video transmission~\cite{Yan2021}, distribution~\cite{Cui2020} and cache including D2D cache~\cite{Rui2022} and proactive client cache~\cite{Nikolaou2016}.
+Both user devices and edge devices can be leveraged to cache videos to improve users' quality of experience (QoE).
+It is widely assumed that UDs are trustworthy in existing works, though these devices may be compromised in reality~\cite{Wang2019b, Qiao2022}.
+It has been shown by previous works that attacks can be designed based on cached videos, such as cache side-channel attacks \cite{Acs2019, Sivaraman2021} and monitoring attacks~\cite{Nikolaou2016, Yan2021}.
+These attacks can obtain private data without permission, resulting in severe privacy leakage in online video services.